amalgam8/amalgam8/README.md

     ```

     You can also access the registry at http://localhost:31300 from the host machine
-    (outside the vagrant box), and the controller at http://localhost:31200.
+    (outside the Vagrant box), and the controller at http://localhost:31200 .
     To access the control plane details of tenant *local*, access
     http://localhost:31200/v1/tenants/local from your browser.